Execution by firing squad: Military significance

-Blank cartridge

-Sometimes, one or more soldiers of the firing squad may be issued a rifle containing a blank cartridge.
-In such cases, soldiers of the firing squad are not told beforehand whether they are using live ammunition.
-This is believed to reinforce the sense of diffusion of responsibility among the firing squad members.
-It provides each member with a measure of plausible deniability that they, personally, did not fire a bullet at all.
-For this reason, it is sometimes referred to as the "conscience round".

-In practice however, firing a live round produces significant recoil, while firing a blank does not.
-This is especially significant with bolt-action rifles.
-As a result, it is not realistic to assume that, after the fact, trained soldiers will be unaware of which they shot.
-This is reflected in first-hand reports such as Pte.
-W. A. Quinton’s, who served in the British Army during the First World War and served on a firing squad in October 1915.
-Per his account, he and 11 colleagues were relieved of any live ammunition and their own rifles, then issued replacement firearms for the task at hand.
-After a short speech by an officer, the squad fired a volley at the condemned man.
-Quinton stated that "I had the satisfaction of knowing that as soon as I fired, the absence of any recoil [indicated] that I had merely fired a blank cartridge".

-In more recent times, such as the 2010 execution of Ronnie Lee Gardner in Utah, US, one rifleman may be given a "dummy" cartridge containing a wax bullet, which provides a more realistic recoil.

 By country

 Argentina

 Manuel Dorrego, a prominent Argentine statesman and soldier who governed Buenos Aires in the 1820s, was executed by firing squad on 12 December 1828 after being defeated in battle by Juan Lavalle and later convicted of treason.

 Belgium

-On 12 October 1915 a British nurse Edith Cavell was executed by a German firing squad at the Tir national shooting range at Schaerbeek after being convicted of "conveying troops to the enemy" during the First World War.
+On 12 October 1915 British nurse Edith Cavell was executed by a German firing squad at the Tir national shooting range at Schaerbeek, after being convicted of "conveying troops to the enemy" during the First World War.

 On 1 April 1916 a Belgian woman, Gabrielle Petit, was executed by a German firing squad at Schaerbeek after being convicted of spying for the British Secret Service during World War I.

 During the Battle of the Bulge in World War II, three captured German spies were tried and executed by a U.S. firing squad at Henri-Chapelle on 23 December 1944.
 Thirteen other Germans were also tried and shot at either Henri-Chapelle or Huy.
 These executed spies took part in Waffen-SS commando Otto Skorzeny's Operation Greif, in which English-speaking German commandos operated behind U.S. lines, masquerading in U.S. uniforms and equipment.